Disclosure: This event and trip to LA was an all expense paid journey sponsored by Disney. All thoughts, opinions and experiences are 100% my own!

 I had the chance to sit down with the adorable Auli‘i Cravalho (voice of “Moana”) for an interview while I was in LA several months ago and I have been patiently waiting to share it with all of you.

 Aside from the fact that this movie looks like it is going to be amazing, there is a very sweet story about how the voice of the main character Moana came to be.
-Meet Auli‘i Cravalho, soon to be a household name, I predict.
+Meet Auli‘i Cravalho, who plays the role of Moana in the newest Disney movie and is soon to be a household name, I predict.

-After spending some time with her, I can tell you that this young lady is not only darling, but very grounded as well.
+After spending some time with her, I can tell you that this young lady and newest Disney princess is not only darling, but very grounded as well.
 I would guess that a lot of that is the result of great parenting.

 Who is Auli’i Cravalho’s Mom?
 Meet Puanani Cravalho